 Whether a competitive runner or a casual runner, consistency is key to conquer your goals.
-Emphasis on getting you to the starting line not only fit, but also healthy and injury-free.
-Specific attention is put on injury prevention and management as well as cross training with activities such as cycling and strength work.
+My emphasis as coach is to get you to the starting line not only fit, but also healthy and injury-free.
+We will pay specific attention to injury prevention and management and utilizing cross training activities as applicable, so you come back stronger and swifter.
 While consistency is key, sometimes life happens and things don’t go as planned.
-Always willing to be flexible and help navigate the highs and lows of this journey.
+I’m always willing to be flexible and help navigate the highs and lows of this journey.
 No matter your previous running experience or how big or small a goal, you’ll receive hands-on feedback and motivation with full investment in your growth as both a runner and person.

 Athletes I’ve coached recently have gone on to accomplish goals such as setting personal bests at distances from 5k-half marathon and finishing a marathon for the first time.
 I have received positive feedback and fostered a love for the sport from all runners I’ve previously coached.
 I coached middle school cross country and track for 2 years at Seattle Country Day School in Seattle, Washington.
-I had 1-on-1 coaching experience over the summer after first starting at SCDS with one athlete, who went on to have their best cross country season while at SCDS following my mentoring.
-I also served as youth head coach and assistant coach for cross country in Vancouver, Washington and in Northwest Portland, Oregon respectively in Fall 2020.
+In addition, I had 1-on-1 coaching experience over the summer after first starting at SCDS with one athlete, who went on to have their best cross country season while at SCDS following my mentoring.
+I also served as youth head coach and assistant coach for cross country in Vancouver, Washington and Northwest Portland, Oregon in Fall 2020.
 And additionally, I have been the track and field youth head coach for Vancouver, Washington in Winter/Spring 2021 and Northwest Portland in Fall 2021, in addition to as the track and field assistant coach for Southeast Portland in Spring 2021.

-Grew up in Sammamish, Washington and attended Eastside Catholic High School.
-Didn’t start running until 8th grade but played everything from basketball, baseball, soccer, and tennis before that.
-Didn’t start labeling myself as a runner until after I broke my finger at basketball tryouts sophomore year and started running year-round as a result to stay in shape and train for track, and that was when I started labelling myself a runner.
+I grew up in Sammamish, Washington and attended Eastside Catholic High School.
+While I didn’t start running until 8th grade, I played everything from basketball, baseball, soccer, and tennis before that.
+When I broke my finger at basketball tryouts sophomore year, I started running year-round as a result to stay in shape and train for track, and that was when I started labelling myself a runner.
 I went on to compete collegiately at Seattle Pacific University and Multnomah University.
 Aside from running, I enjoy all sorts of outdoor activities like hiking and skiing and often volunteer at trail work parties to pursue my passion for the environment.
 You may still often find me at the tennis court on a nice day or in the gym playing a game of pickup basketball.
 There’s nothing more soothing to me than cooking myself a nice meal.
 I also am probably the biggest anime nerd you’ve ever met.

 Essential Elements of Running Certification from RunDNA